TobyCeballos/odin_docs/docs/entries/party.md

 # Party

-_Party_ is a term used in Frappe Books for any entity to whom a Sale or from whom a Purchase is made.
+_Party_ is a term used in OdinPOS for any entity to whom a Sale or from whom a Purchase is made.

 ## Types of Party